 That simple, fun idea was the spark behind the wildly popular Google Doodles.

 Since then, that simple stick figure has morphed into some 1,000 creative efforts.
-These days, you’re as likely to see something interactive, like the one marking the 30th anniversary of Pac-Man in 2010, or the most recent ice-clearing celebration of the 112th anniversary of the Zamboni.
+These days, you’re as likely to see something interactive, like the one marking the 30th anniversary of Pac-Man in 2010, or the ice-clearing celebration of the 112th anniversary of the Zamboni.
 People like me look forward to seeing what creative Doodle will turn up next.
 We click and share and talk about them.

 So why are companies so nervous about showing any personality?
 They hide behind stiff wording like utilize, implement, deploy and leverage.
 They avoid saying who did what with passive sentences.
 Their lawyers scour and sanitize.